 How can you purchase real estate in the UAE on a mortgage in 2020?
 What are the key requirements for foreigners to get a mortgage in the UAE?
 How can you apply for a mortgage in Dubai if you are a non-resident of the emirate?
 What documents does a foreigner need to apply for a mortgage in the UAE?
 What are the additional costs when applying for a mortgage?
 Also, can one obtain a visa after purchasing a property?

-Buying a property on a mortgage in the United Arab Emirates can be quite a challenging experience.
-Emirates.Estate has collected all the useful information a foreigner need to know when applying for a mortgage in Dubai.
+As you can see, purchasing a property on a mortgage in the United Arab Emirates can be quite an involved and challenging experience.
+This is why we here at Emirates.Estate have collected all the necessary information regarding this in the following article.